 - Similar salaries.
 The average salaries for MAs and EMTs are within a few hundreds of dollars per year of each other, at $37,190 and $36,930, respectively.

 - Education requirements.
+Both of these are entry-level healthcare jobs that don't have a lot of education requirements.
 While certification is not required for medical assistants, it is highly recommended.
 Certification for medical assistants and emergency medical technicians are very similar.

 - Bodily fluids.
 Both jobs require dealing with a certain amount of body fluids.
 MAs and EMTs are likely to come across blood, urine, and stool on a regular basis.